 SECOND FIELD PRACTICUM: completed in the student’s chosen concentration, may be completed as a full-time placement (36 hours per week in the spring semester), or as an extended block placement (18 hours per week in the spring and 18 hours per week in the summer).
 Students choosing an extended block placement postpone their graduation date until August, but are encouraged to participate in spring commencement exercises.

 INTERNATIONAL PLACEMENTS: MSSW students have the option of completing their second field practicum in international settings.
 The Steve Hicks School of Social Work offers established placements with international partners.
 Student-initiated internships at the international level are not allowed.
 The international placement process is competitive: students are not guaranteed a placement but instead must enter the competition in good standing within the school, no scholastic probation, and with the requisite letters of recommendation.
 Essays and interviews are reviewed by members of the International Committee.
 International internships run the same time 540 hours in the spring semester and therefore do not delay graduation.
 Additionally, there is no delay or disadvantage to students for applying to international field since that process occurs prior to the regular internship placement process.
 There is a one-time administrative fee of $1500 payable at the beginning of the internship semester.
-Students are well supported in preparation for and in field by the university’s International Office.
+Students are well supported in preparation for and in field by the university’s Texas Global.
 They also participate in a weekly seminar in the fall prior of going abroad, and in weekly communication with an assigned social work faculty liaison during the spring semester.
 Read about student experiences in international field placements here.